DeclarativeHub/Bond/README.md

 Bond is a backbone of the [Binder Architecture](https://github.com/DeclarativeHub/TheBinderArchitecture) - a preferred architecture to be used with the framework.

+**Update: We've just released Bond 7!** It brings refactored observable collections that are much more powerful and make it easy to customize binders and create your own variants of observable collections.
+Anything that conforms to `Swift.Collection` can now be made observable.
+Bond also supports observable trees now!
+Check out [observable collections documentation](Documentation/ObservableCollections.md) and new playgrounds in the project workspace.

+Bond 7 updates only observable collections APIs.
+All other APIs remain unchanged.
+APIs for use cases like creating, mutating and binding collections remain mostly unchanged, however there are breaking changes in the collection binders and the observable collection event type.
+Make sure to check out playgrounds in the project workspace to learn about new stuff.

 ## Why use Bond?